Why Some People Say, "I Don't Want To Fall In Love"

 Some individuals decide to avoid falling in love because they feel it's better to prioritize their careers.
 Having an intimate partner may mean maintaining that relationship, and maintaining a relationship typically takes an investment of time and high quality effort for even the best couples.
 That time and effort can be worth it, but it's also time and effort that may be spent away from working on your career.

 Finding a satisfying work/life balance can sometimes be more difficult for those in a relationship because their partner's needs and desires are worth being considered.
 If the partners have children, there may be even more demands on their time and energy.
-These demands can sometimes have a negative impact on a person’s mental health.
+These demands can sometimes have a negative impact on one’s mental health.

 Deciding that you want to prioritize your career and avoid falling in love can be a valid choice for you.
 Making that decision with a clear-eyed vision of what you want for your present and future can be a way to respect your own desires and goals.
 It avoids the problem of potentially being unfair to a partner who would have a legitimate claim on your presence in their life.